Skip Global navigation and goto content

 Bureau of Chronic Disease Prevention

-The Bureau of Chronic Disease Prevention works toward a healthy Florida with the goal of reducing chronic conditions and diseases such as asthma, diabetes, disability, epilepsy, heart disease, and stroke.
+The Bureau of Chronic Disease Prevention works toward a healthy Florida with the goal of reducing chronic conditions and diseases such as asthma, diabetes, epilepsy, heart disease, and stroke.

 The bureau works with clinical and community partners to prevent diseases from occurring by promoting and supporting healthy behaviors and environments across the lifespan.
 We use evidence‐based health system strategies to improve chronic disease education, prevention, treatment, and management.